KANNIBALWEAR/K_OVERVIEW/README.md

 -
 - HERE WRITE IN ALL THE IDEAS COMING FROM MININOTES.
 - AND ATTACH CODENAMES TO THEM
+- RESEARCH THE SLANG (AOKU HAS SOME GOOD EXAMPLES OF PROPER NAMING)

 People wearing your techwear are called "carriers" (virus, disease motive).